ypriverol/github-paper/document/manuscript.md

 core, on the well-known and open source version control system git, designed and developed by Linus Torvalds for the development of the Linux kernel.
-One reason for GitHub's success is that it offers more than a simple source code hosting service.
+One reason for GitHub's success is that it offers more than a simple source code hosting service \cite{blischak2016quick, ram2013git}.
 It provides developers with a dynamic and collaborative environment, often coined as social coding platform, with the ability to review, comment and discuss code
 \cite{Dabbish:2012}.
 Individual bioinformatics projects (https://github.com/lgatto/MSnbase) \cite{Gatto15012012},